testomuli/Oskari-web-nextjs/_content/faq/faq-developers.md

 # What skills do I need to setup/develop Oskari?

-The techinical requirements have been listed [in the documentation.](https://oskari.org/documentation/docs/latest/1-Introduction#Requirements-for-developing-Oskari)
+The technical requirements have been listed [in the documentation.](https://oskari.org/documentation/docs/latest/1-Introduction#Requirements-for-developing-Oskari)

 We recommend that you see the first two sections of Oskari's documentation (Introduction and Application environment).
 Then ask if you need assistance!

 Oskari is not a software you can set up by just pushing a execute button.
 It is a comprehensive setup that requires understanding about server side and different software libraries.
 The setup is also dependant on the operating system and server environment.

 # How to develop Oskari?